csonday/ie172webdev_notes/README.md

 By comparing the code and the image, we can now associate where the texts should go.
 Let's try to get closer to the mockup.
 Here are things to do.
 * Edit the card header.
 * Replace the card body contents.
-Add placeholders.
+Add placeholders fields inside the form.
 * Remove the footer

 Check the scripts below for the modified version.